If you’ve caught the running bug, you know how hard it can be to slow down, let alone take a break.

 The persistent feeling of tiredness stems from a disruption in the body’s energy balance caused by overexertion.
 If you are consistently underrecovered, fatigue will compound within the body.

-Elevated cortisol levels, a result of intense training without adequate recovery, can interfere with energy production and utilization, possibly leading you to feeling run down.
+Elevated cortisol levels, a result of intense training without adequate recovery, can interfere with energy production and utilization, potentially leading to feelings of fatigue and exhaustion.

-Be sure you are fueling enough to support your training.
+Be sure to fuel enough to support your training.
 Also, focus on good hydration.

 An increased resting heart rate signifies the body’s struggle to recover from overtraining.

-The autonomic nervous system, responsible for regulating heart rate, is impacted, resulting in sympathetic dominance.
-This constant stress state elevates the resting heart rate, indicating cardiovascular strain.1Gordan, R., Gwathmey, J. K., & Xie, L.-H. (2015).
+When the autonomic nervous system, which regulates heart rate, is impacted, it results in sympathetic dominance.
+This constant state of stress elevates the resting heart rate, indicating cardiovascular strain.1Gordan, R., Gwathmey, J. K., & Xie, L.-H. (2015).
 Autonomic and endocrine control of cardiovascular function.
-World Journal of Cardiology7(4), 204. https://doi.org/10.4330/wjc.v7.i4.204
+World Journal of Cardiology, 7(4), 204. https://doi.org/10.4330/wjc.v7.i4.204

 #3: Lack of Interest in Training

-Overtraining disrupts neurotransmitter levels, particularly serotonin and dopamine, key hormones influencing mood and motivation.
+Overtraining disrupts neurotransmitter levels, particularly those of serotonin and dopamine, key neurotransmitters that influence mood and motivation.

 An imbalance in these neurotransmitters can lead to a diminished interest in training as mental fatigue sets in, affecting the desire to lace up your shoes and head out for a run.